Hanover Postnuptial Agreement Lawyer

 Executing Post-marital Contracts in Hanover

-While postnuptial contracts can address property distribution in the event of a divorce, if a couple executes a postnups while considering separation or divorce, that agreement will undergo a heightened scrutiny if either party challenges its enforceability at a later date.
+While postnuptial contracts can address property distribution in the event of a divorce, if a couple executes postnups while considering separation or divorce, that agreement will undergo heightened scrutiny if either party challenges its enforceability at a later date.

 There are certain requirements that should be met in order to avoid a postnuptial agreement being held as invalid.
 For example, each party should have independent legal counsel before executing a post-marital contract.
 Judges also analyze whether one party was coerced into signing the agreement, whether each party’s assets were fully disclosed, and if the contract is reasonably fair to both spouses.
 The court must find that the agreement was reasonable at the time it was entered as well as at the time it is being challenged.
 Most importantly, courts consider if each spouse fully understood his or her rights before modifying them with a postnup.
 An attorney in our area could help you meet all of these legal requirements when drafting your postnup.

-Speak with a Hanover Postnuptial Agreement Attorney
+Speak With a Hanover Postnuptial Agreement Attorney

 Each party must fully understand their legal rights before signing a marital contract.
 Executing postnups may require submitting a schedule of assets, altering property deeds, and drafting estate documents.
 Because this process can quickly become complicated, only a Hanover postnuptial agreement lawyer with experience litigating family and probate matters should draft these documents.
 Discuss your rights with our dedicated team today.